Recently Visited Pages

 Mathematics Appeals – The Math Department encourages students to appeal their placement when they believe it is incorrect.
 Students should begin this appeal process by discussing the options with a counselor.
 The student may be allowed to reassess using our math skills test (a $10 fee will be charged to cover the cost of the assessment appeal).
 You will be expected to spend time reviewing skills needed on the assessment before re-testing (a mandatory waiting period of one week is required between testing).
 If after appealing you feel that you score doesn't reflect your current math skills, you may discuss your situation with the appropriate math department Chairperson located in ADM 2242 (636-922-8496).
 Any supporting documents, such as ACT scores, high school transcripts and the assessment report should be brought to the appointment.
 Once you start a math course – no appeal will be allowed.

 Reading Appeals – The Reading Department encourages students to appeal their placement when they believe it is incorrect.
 Students should begin this appeal process by discussing the options with a counselor.
 The student may be allowed to re-assess using Accuplacer (a $10 fee will be charged to cover the cost of the assessment appeal).
 You will be expected to spend time reviewing skills needed on the Accuplacer assessment before re-testing (a mandatory waiting period of one week is required between testing).
 Once you start a reading course – no appeal will be allowed.

-NOTE - You MUST re-take the English, math or reading assessment if it has been at least two years since you last assessed and you never enrolled in a class.
+NOTE - You MUST re-take the English, math or reading assessment if it has been at least three years since you last assessed and you never enrolled in a class.
 An appeal can be taken one time only.
 Students that did not place in a course can repeat the appeal process.

 You could be advised to withdraw from a college-level course and take assessment tests if the instructor believes you lack necessary skills to continue.
 A student with an identified deficiency may then enter a recommended developmental course to address the deficiency.